-- Student \$2.75
+Student \$2.75 ----------------------------- --------

-- Warrior \$3.50
+• Warrior \$3.50

-- Reduced Lunch \$.40
+Reduced Lunch \$.40Milk \$.50

-- Milk \$.50

 All students must go to the cafeteria for lunch.
 Books and materials should be placed in the cubicles provided in the cafeteria for this purpose.
-No food or drink is to be taken outside of the cafeteria.
+No food or drink (except water) is to be taken outside of the cafeteria.

-The following procedures are followed in the cafeteria:
+The following procedures are in place in the cafeteria:

 - All students are to report directly to the cafeteria at the time they are scheduled. - Students are to be seated in their assigned area upon entering the cafeteria. - The monitors will direct students to the serving line when it is their turn. - Students are to remain seated until they have finished their lunch.
-Students will return their tray to the dishwashing windows and put trash in the appropriate receptacle. - Students return to the seat where they were eating and remain there until the monitor dismisses you. - Students are not permitted to leave the cafeteria for any reason without permission. - Students are to talk quietly to the students at their table. - Students who do not follow these directions and/or show disrespect to cafeteria personnel are subject to disciplinary procedures.
+Students will return their tray to the dishwashing windows and put trash in the appropriate receptacle. - Students return to the seat where they were eating and remain there until the monitor/bell dismisses them. - Students are not permitted to leave the cafeteria for any reason without permission. - Students are to talk quietly to the students at their table.

+• Students who do not follow these directions and/or show disrespect to cafeteria personnel may be subject to disciplinary procedures which may include removal from the cafeteria.